 Please pay close attention to the following sections of the Specifications for Thesis Preparation:

-Here are some sample title and abstract pages to assist you with formatting:
+Here are some sample title pages to assist you with formatting:

 Submit the following:

 Files must be named according to this scheme: authorLastName-kerberos ID-degree-dept-year-type_other.ext

 Please review the Holds section of the Thesis Specifications.
 The Office of Graduate Education oversees the policies and procedures for requesting a temporary publication hold of your thesis.
 They offer this form for publication hold requests.

 Note: Request for temporary holds must be submitted prior to graduation.

 To contact OGE and the Vice Chancellor's office, email firstname.lastname@example.org